MicrosoftDocs/well-architected/well-architected/cost-optimization/consolidation.md

 #### Offload responsibility to external teams

-Centralizing workload responsibilities involves using specialized services provided by expert centralized teams.
+Offloading workload responsibilities to external teams refers to using specialized services provided by expert centralized teams, such as a security operations team.
 The goal is to using existing teams to offload responsibility.
 It not only helps with cost optimization but also ensures expertise in specific functions.

 - *Evaluate team skills*: Assess the current skill set of your team.
 Identify any skill gaps or areas where delegating tasks to a centralized team would bring about cost efficiency.
 - *Find available opportunities*: Explore your organization for available services, such as security operation team.
 Ensure that the centralized teams can accommodate the added responsibilities without compromising on quality.